danielelic/deep-segmentation/README.md

 This repository contains several CNNs for semantic segmentation (U-Net, SegNet, ResNet, FractalNet) using Keras library.
 The code was developed assuming the use of depth data (e.g. Kinect, Asus Xtion Pro Live).

-You can test these script on the following datasets:
+You can test these scripts on the following datasets:

 * [TVPR (Top View Person Re-identification) Dataset](http://vrai.dii.univpm.it/tvheads-dataset)
 * [PIDS (Preterm Infants' Depth Silhouette) Dataset](http://vrai.dii.univpm.it/pids-dataset)